node-ecstatic/node-ecstatic/README.md

 When running in CLI mode, all options work as above, passed in [optimist](https://github.com/substack/node-optimist) style. `port` defaults to `8000`.
 If a `dir` or `--root dir` argument is not passed, ecsatic will serve the current dir.
-Ecstatic also respects the PORT environment variable.
+Extatic also respects the PORT environment variable.

 ### `opts.root`
 ### `--root {root}`